monsoonmaelstrom/book2/book2.md

 “Weirder, then.
 According to her, it’s like a vow of safekeeping or something.
 She tried to say that there are consequences to failing it.
 The kind of consequences which eat away at your humanity.”

 “Great.
 Because I have so much of that already,” I mutter.
-“What about Lisette then?
+“What about Lisette, then?
 I didn’t exactly keep her safe.”

 “Funny.
-That was Giorgi’s first question too.”
+That was Giorgi’s first question, too.”

-I shrug and wait for him to answer.
+I shrug and wait for Alex to answer.

 “Apparently, sometimes the best way to keep someone safe is to kill them.”

 I can’t help but burst out laughing at the absurdity of it.

-“Funny,” Alex says again, grinning. “*That* was my reaction.
+“Funny,” Alex remarks again, grinning. “*That* was my reaction.
 I picked up a present for you while I was there.”
 He hands me a small pouch.

 I open it.
 “Malusium.
 I was just asking for some of this.”